artemdev/simple-python-bot/README.md

 # CLI contacts book
-  - Store and manage contacts using simple CLI
+  - Store and manage contacts using CLI